Feature: #107826 - Introduce Extbase action authorization attribute

 The #[Authorize] attribute supports multiple authorization strategies:

 Multiple #[Authorize] attributes can be stacked on a single action.
 All authorization checks must pass for access to be granted.
-If any check fails, a PropagateResponseException is thrown with an HTTP 403 response, which immediately stops the Extbase dispatching process.
+If a check fails, a PropagateResponseException is thrown with an HTTP 403 response, which stops the Extbase dispatch process.

 Examples